Thursday, January 1, 2026

 It's for story reasons.
 The less spoilers the better; it will wait.

 As mentioned above, I'm somewhat handicapping myself by not advancing my character on purpose.
 Maybe I will run into some tough problems, and I'll need to spend.
-Unti then I
+Until then I

 making do with what I have.